After this awakening experience in Tulum, Mexico – everything is possible. What we can’t understand is maybe the most beautiful of all?

 If you stay in Tulum, this is an excellent starting point for your cenote journey in Mexico.
 The first cenote is located about 10 minutes north from the city center of Tulum.
 You can easily ride your bike or drive.
 Just note that if you bike here, you will be on the high way and it can be a bit dangerous sometimes.

 Grand Cenote is an open cenote and the sun makes the water so shiny!
 Prepare to get soaked in crystal.
 This is also one of the only cenotes with baby turtles (aww).

 “Always be yourself unless you can be a mermaid.
 Then be a mermaid.”

 You can dive here and with such clear blue water you can really see everything.
 Make sure you don’t forget to swim through the cave on the right side.
-Here you find a little cenote as well.
+You will find a little cenote here as well.

 You’ve probably browsed through Instagram and seen a ton of beautiful destinations and attractions.
 “Can it be real?
 No, probably not, today it’s all about filters and effects to make everything look perfect.”
 Well, this one is real, my friends.

 At Ik Kil Cenote the wow-factor is huge.
 I mean come on – what is this amazing thing!?
 Do you believe me now?
 Okey, not yet – let’s move on further.

 The cenote area opens at 10 am.
 This is around the same time as the sun is starting to spread over the open hole in the middle.
 This is also an open cenote, but the lushness around the hole makes this vary from the first cenote we visited, Grand Cenote.

 When you go down the stairs and enter this spectacular cenote, you can here music of panpipes playing.
 This takes the experience to a higher level.